ieee-vgtc/ieeevis.org/year/2018/info/inclusion-and-diversity/code-of-conduct.md

 Anyone who experiences, observes, or has knowledge of threatening behavior is encouraged to immediately report the incident to [ombuds@ieeevis.org](mailto:ombuds@ieeevis.org).
 All information shared will be kept confidential.
 In cases where a public response is deemed necessary, the identities of victims and reporters will remain confidential unless those individuals consent otherwise.

-IEEE Vis reserves the right to take appropriate action to foster an inclusive and respectful environment.
+IEEE VIS reserves the right to take appropriate action to foster an inclusive and respectful environment.
 Attendees violating these rules may be asked to leave the conference without a refund, at the sole discretion of the conference organizers.
 In addition, attendees are subject to the [IEEE Code of Ethics](https://www.ieee.org/about/corporate/governance/p7-8.html).

 ### Contact